About our school

 At Sanderson High School we value all of our pupils equally and provide them with a range of individualised education programmes which are designed to meet their needs and prepare them for life after they leave school.

 We believe in challenging all our pupils to achieve their full potential both in attainment and through recognising their gifts and talents in all areas.
 We are also committed to developing the qualities and values in our young people which ensure they become active participants in their local communities.

 Developing a strong partnership with parents is very important to us as we know parental support is crucial to a young person’s success.
 We encourage all parents to become involved in the corporate life of the school.
 We operate an open door policy at Sanderson and you can contact us by phone or e-mail or in person through our school office.

 We are very proud of our school and the success of our pupils and we hope that with your support this can continue.

-The school is part of the Calderglen Learning Community and has extensive links with the local community including Calderglen High School, Universal Connections, South Lanarkshire and Motherwell Colleges, community police, Calderglen country park, local businesses and local sports facilities.
+The school is part of the Calderglen Learning Community and has extensive links with the local community including Calderglen High School, Universal Connections, South Lanarkshire and Motherwell Colleges, Community Police, Calderglen Country Park, local businesses and local sport facilities.

 At present, most pupils have an Additional Support Plan with a few pupils having a Co-ordinated support plan.